Netgalleria/arska-node/README.md

 # Arska
 Arska makes your energy purchases greener and saves on your energy bill by demand-side flexibility, i.e. maximising usage of self produced (solar) energy and shifting energy purchase to cheapest and lower carbon intensive hours.

-Arska is a microcontroller (ESP32, limited functionality with ESP8266) based application for managing energy consumption.
-It can switch on and of loads  based on measured consumption and production information as well as price and renevable energy forecast.
+Arska is a ESP32 microcontroller based application for managing energy consumption.
+It can switch on and of loads based on measured consumption and production information as well as price and solar energy forecast.

 ![Arska Diagram](https://github.com/Netgalleria/arska-node/blob/main/docs/img/Arska%20Node%20ESP32%20diagram.png)